eventhorizn/vue-bootcamp/README.md

 - This will cause string problems if you use `ref`
 - Can also make it specific to a type like so: `v-model.number=""`

+# Sending Http requests

+NOTE: The Vue Code on this section (section 12) is using the Options pattern

+I wanted to have some examples of options

+1. We need a backend, but we aren't going to build our own
+1. We are going to use [Firebase](https://console.firebase.google.com/u/0/?pli=1) as a our backend
+1. We are going to build a Realtime datababase
+   - Easier to use and comes with an api
+   - Starting in test mode (no auth)